menegroth/menegroth.github.io/primitive-quendian-to-common-eldarin.sc.md

 bm/mb/_
 gñ/ñg/_
 ```
-[Renk](http://www.science-and-fiction.org/elvish/rogue.html) posits a change `ds -> ts` at this stage that Salo does not mention - probably based on the development `sjadsē -> sjatsē`.
-He also places the loss of intervocalic -h- and final -a, -e, -o, as well as the lowering of final -i, before the CE stage.
+[Thorsten  Renk](http://www.science-and-fiction.org/elvish/rogue.html) posits a change `ds -> ts` at this stage, probably based on the development `sjadsē -> sjatsē` (Ety:SYAD).
+Salo places this change after the Noldor/Lindar split.
+Renk also places the loss of intervocalic -h- and final -a, -e, -o, as well as the lowering of final -i, before the CE stage.
 The loss of final -o, at least, is supported by `abaro -> abar` (WJ).
 It is possible that the lowering of final short -i in CE explains Q. ringe, ON. ringe < RINGI- (Ety:RINGI).

 I am not sure which words are supposed to have lost -h-, since this would produce an unusual vowel hiatus; maybe `awāwiiē`?